 The discharge to assess pathway means the person you care for is discharged from a hospital acute setting to their home or another appropriate setting for the assessment.
 In exceptional situations the person you care for can also be assessed while they are still in hospital if their care and support needs require specialist intervention.
+The Caring Steps Together programme aims to improve communications around discharge from hospital.
+New resources and tools help to explain to patients, families, carers and colleagues working in health and care what will happen before, during and after leaving hospital.
+More information can be found here bswtogether.org. uk/discharge

 Assessments should take into account whether you feel able to provide unpaid care and whether you feel you will be able to cope with your caring role when the person you care for has been discharged.
 It will also identify if the person you care for has any eligible needs for support once they are discharged.
 This could take the form of: